erdogant/d3graph/README.md

   <img src="examples/titanic/d3graph.png" width="600" />
 </p>

 This package provides functionality to create a interactive and stand-alone network that is build on d3 javascript.
-The required input data is an adjacency matrix in the form of an pandas dataframe.
-Each column and index name represents a node whereas values >0 in the matrix represents a edge between the vertices.
-Node links are build in a directed manner from row to column.
-The edges, and nodes are adjusted according to the input parameters.
+D3graph only requirs an adjacency matrix in the form of an pandas dataframe.
+Each column and index name represents a node whereas values >0 in the matrix represents an edge.
+Node links are build from rows to columns.
+Building the edges from row to columns only matters in directed cases.
+The network nodes and edges can be adjusted in weight, color etc, based on user defined paramters.

 Detailed documentation for the package can be found at: [https://erdoganta.github.io/d3graph/](https://erdoganta.github.io/d3graph/)